IF YOU CANNOT BE PRESENT FOR A GAME:

 - Skips (and vices) should remain still behind the house when the opposition is delivering a rock.

 - If you "burn" a rock (touch the rock when sweeping), between the hog lines, it is removed at that time.
-If the rock is "burned" between the hog line to the back line, it is left until the play is completed, then a decision is made by the skips.
+If the rock is "burned" between the hog line to the back line, it is left until the play is completed, then a decision is made by the opposing skip.

 AFTER THE GAME:

 At the end of the game (win or lose), shake hands with each opposing player and thank them for the game.
-Traditionally, the winners buy the first drink and the losers always offer a refill.